 Perhaps the biggest challenges for Cheryl, however, are those that are of the emotional kind.

 She explains, “I feel the physical challenges like lack of sleep, or being tired or feeding issues can be settled.
-For me the biggest challenges are those I face emotionally like at balancing between work and home and the guilt when I can’t do both properly.
-Or letting go emotionally of others who will be taking care of baby.”
+For me, the biggest challenges are those I face emotionally like balancing between work and home and the guilt when I can’t do both properly.
+Or letting go emotionally of others who will be taking care of the baby.”

 But, she also knows that this can be overcome with time and with her husband’s support.
 “I tell him all my worries and challenges and he talks me through them.
 He breaks it down into baby steps and we work things out slowly.
 When things are less daunting and I know I have him as a support, bit by bit I find it easier to overcome.”

 How has your breastfeeding journey been so far?
-Do you know yet for how long you hope to nurse Baby M for?
+Do you know yet for how long you hope to nurse Baby M?

 Cheryl’s breastfeeding journey has been smooth so far.